 James and Janice (not their real names) were some of the poorest members of my church.
 Yet one day I saw them pull up to the front door of the church with their back seat full of stuff.
 I went out to meet them and they told me, “Pastor Shields, we brought these things over to give to those who are needy.”
-They had enough.
+They had enough stuff.

 “I don’t have enough time.”

-Last time I checked—I’m just sayin’—we all have the same 24-hours in a day.
+Last time I checked—I’m just sayin’—we all have the same 24 hours in a day.
 I have come to realize that often my lack of time is due to my lack of good management of the time I have.
-Even when I have “extra” time, I’ve not always spent it on those things about which I say, “I don’t have time” for them.
+Even when I have “extra” time, I’ve not always spent it on those things for which I say, “I don’t have time.”

 Example: Exercise.
 You know, the E word!
-I often hear people say, “When my kids are grown, I’ll have time to exercise,” or “When I retire, then I can really exercise.”
+I often hear people say, “When my kids are grown I’ll have time to exercise,” or “When I retire, then I can really exercise.”
 Well, I have discovered in my life, as well as observing others’ lives, that if it’s not important today, it won’t be important tomorrow.
 And I’ve put off the E word enough times when I do have the time to know that I have a problem with making it a priority.
 I know It’s important, and I need it.
-And it’s not that I have insufficient amount of time. it’s that my stewardship of my time is insufficient.
+And it’s not that I have insufficient amount of time; it’s that my stewardship of my time is insufficient.

 “I don’t have enough ability.”

 It sounds so humble, doesn’t it?
 Actually, it’s one of the most faithless statements believers make.
-God’s word tells us that everyone is gifted.
-First Corinthians 12:7, says, “But the manifestation of the Spirit is given to each one for the profit of all.”
+God’s Word tells us that everyone is gifted.
+First Corinthians 12:7, says, “But the manifestation of the Spirit is given to each one for the profit of all” (NKJV).
 Granted, some people are more gifted than others, but we all are gifted.
-It may be because those people used their gifts when they were few and, thus, their gifts multiplied to many.
+It may be because those people used their gifts when there were few, and thus, their gifts multiplied to many.
 I also believe it’s pride that keeps us from managing our gifts when we see others more gifted than we are and we compare ourselves with them.
 When we refuse to acknowledge our giftedness and manage it for God’s kingdom, we miss out on the abundance received through service to others.

-Being a Christian steward is expressed through our generosity.
+3. Being a Christian steward is expressed through our generosity.

 When we view life through a lens of scarcity rather than abundance and generosity, it reflects on the character of God.
 It tells the world that our God is insufficient to meet our needs.
 It tells the world that our God doesn’t care about us.
-It tells the world that our God isn’t generous with His children and, thus, we can’t be generous with others.
+It tells the world that our God isn’t generous with His children, and thus, we can’t be generous with others.

 Actually, generosity has been called the “new evangelism.”
-Christian writers, Chris Willard and Jim Sheppard, write, “Generous behavior is the best validation that Christians believe what they profess about God, faith, the Bible, an eternity.
-This practice of generosity is authentic and becomes magnetic to people who do not accept the Christian faith.”3 Isn’t this what happened at Pentecost, as described in Acts 4?
+Christian authors, Chris Willard and Jim Sheppard, write, “Generous behavior is the best validation that Christians believe what they profess about God, faith, the Bible, an eternity.
+This practice of generosity is authentic and becomes magnetic to people who do not accept the Christian faith.”4 Isn’t this what happened at Pentecost, as described in Acts 4?
 Generosity was intertwined with the massive evangelism that took place.